PolyU-Robocon/vision_opencv/README.rst

 <hr>

+Added by @PolyU-Robocon

-CV Bridge package for OpenCV 4
+This is a CV Bridge package for OpenCV 4.
+Applicable on Jetson.